 A lot of my time was spent reaching out to sellers and asking if they’d be interested in joining the free online marketplace.
 If you think about average conversion rates of 1 – 2%, you can imagine how defeating it felt to email a hundred sellers and only get a few signed up.

-The plan was to get the marketplace booming locally (Alberta, Canada) and then once we had a success formula, focus on growing other provinces, then states and maybe even one day, expand overseas.
+The plan was to get the marketplace booming locally, and then once we had a success formula, focus on growing other provinces, then states and maybe even one day, expand overseas.

 As you can probably guess, we never made it that far.
-Although the Alberta section of the marketplace did start to catch on and we did begin attracting sellers in other locations, something just wasn’t clicking.
+Although the marketplace did start to catch on in my province, and we did begin attracting sellers in other locations, something just wasn’t clicking.

 I had honestly gotten to a point where I dreaded waking up in the morning and couldn’t fall asleep most nights because of the stressful thoughts running through my head.